 The fifth year of the present reign, the Sovereign's fiftieth birthday, and the entry of the great war on its second twelve month followed each other so closely as almost to form a single anniversary.
-Since his ancestor and third namesake, no English ruler, in everything that concerned character, personal preferences and tastes, had ever been such a stranger to the great majority of his people as King George V.
+Since his ancestor and third namesake, no English ruler, in everything concerning character, personal preferences, and tastes, had ever been such a stranger to the great majority of his people as King George V.

 Our unique collection includes photographs, letters, and biography of the English ruler, King George V.

 Since the beginning of the war, the King's popularity has increased tenfold.
 When he ascended the throne in 1910, little was known of him, and indeed for some time after, the memory of his father overshadowed him